Travel Medicine Services

-- What immunizations do you need for travel to other countries?
+- What immunizations and prophylactic (preventative) medications do you need for travel to other countries?
 Much depends on your personal health history, immunization history and the risk of illness in the areas you plan to visit.

 A travel consultation consists of:

-- Review of medical and immunization history with a provider.
+- Review of medical and immunization history with a nurse practitioner.

-- Review of travel destinations to determine country-specific risks and recommendations with a provider.
+- Review of travel destinations to determine country-specific and activity-specific risks and recommendations with a provider.

 - Discussion of how to minimize health risks, such as food and water precautions and treatment for traveler's diarrhea.